MattRes/major-project/proposal.md

 ## Need to have list
 - Playable character
 - Multiple rooms/levels (where the player will encounter chests, items and enemies)
-- Inventory (abilty to store consumables and items in a grid)
 - Health and Damage system
 - Enemies
 - Sound effects (buttons, attacks and background)